Georgian Bay Bunkies and Sauna

 Bunkie 2 accommodates a symmetrical pair of bedrooms for two, in joined or separated beds, a bathroom, and a cozy sitting /working area - both the sitting area and the shower enjoy full-height window views across the bay - and, again, there are generous decks outside.

-The clients’ mandate for these 3-season bunkies included no/low maintenance inside and out.
+The clients’ mandate for these 3-season bunkies and sauna included no/low maintenance inside and out.
 The exterior includes pre-painted metal roofing, shou sugi ban wood siding, anodized aluminum doors and windows, and thermally modified softwood decks.

 Shou sugi ban (burnt timber cladding) is a traditional Japanese method of wood preservation.
 By charring the surface of the wood without combusting the whole piece, the wood becomes water-proof, more durable, protected against insects, as well as fire retardant.